-Mr. Tridico, we covered if you wanted to speak with one of the representatives here before you leave, and perhaps they can provide some answers, and even if not they will be filing a report about what you had to say here tonight and you can look back and see what -- supposedly.
+Mr. Tridico, we covered if you wanted to speak with one of the representatives here before you leave, and perhaps they can provide some answers, and even if not they will be filing a report about what you had to say here tonight and you can look back and see what - A The guys on site they -- they do a pretty good job.
+But I will say this, okay?
+I have a fire hydrant in front of my house.
+It's -- that particular hydrant is for flushing only supposedly.
 It's a four-inch main.
 I sent a letter when the Commission requested comments and all, I made a comment on the internet about the hydrant not being flushed for, I don't know, it was six or seven months, maybe a little longer.
 It was interesting, two days later the hydrant was being flushed.